modular/modular/KGEN/docs/LitNotes.md

 Swift/Go) or `function` like Javascript.  `fn` aligns with Rust/Zig which are cool kids on the block these days.

+### Main

+In Lightning the main function has signature `fn main() -> Int`, where `Int` comes fom the standard library.
+That function is exported automatically with the unique symbol "main" in the final object file.
+This is subject to change as we close the gap with Python's functionality.

 ### The full power of MLIR at your fingertips

 A design goal of the Lightning is to provide "syntactic sugar" that makes it